11 Bible-Focused Icebreaker Games

 Variation: For larger groups (or groups with few Bibles), divide participants into teams.

-Note: If playing with people with limited biblical knowledge, choose passages that are easy to find (searching for Nahum can take longer than you might think).
+Note: If playing with people with limited Bible knowledge, choose passages that are easy to find (searching for Nahum can take longer than you might think).

 8. Activity: What if Today Were Your Last Day?